pysan3/neorg-templates/README.md

 When you load this plugin, you have the command:
 `:Neorg templates load journal`.

-This overwrites current file and substitutes current buffer with the content from template file.
+This overwrites the current buffer and substitutes it with the content the template file.
 This behavior can be customized.
 More in [Subcommands](#subcommands).

 ### Autofill with `LuaSnip`